 “MIND-BODY PROBLEMS,” THE TALK SHOW

 My buddies Robert Wright and Nikita Petrov have created an online show at Meaningoflife.tv, which Wright founded and Petrov helps him run.
 On the show, “Mind-Body Problems,” I talk about the mysteries of existence with the subjects of my book and others.
 You can also find these chats on YouTube and iTunes.

 In the introductory show, “Mind-Body Problems and Psychedelic Tales,” I talk to Petrov, the talented Russian artist/writer who created the art for this book.
 I talked to him again in early 2019.
-See also my conversations with Deepak Chopra (who reviews my book below), Owen Flanagan (the subject of Chapter One), Stuart Kauffman (Chapter Four), Owen Flanagan (Chapter Six), Rebecca Goldstein (Chapter Seven) and Robert Trivers (Chapter Eight) and Deirdre McCloskey (Chapter Nine).
+See also my conversations with Deepak Chopra (who reviews my book below), Christof Koch (the subject of Chapter One), Stuart Kauffman (Chapter Four), Owen Flanagan (Chapter Six), Rebecca Goldstein (Chapter Seven), Robert Trivers (Chapter Eight) and Deirdre McCloskey (Chapter Nine).

 STUFF BY ME AND OTHERS